vinteum-bdl/task-test-the-test/README.md

 2. Write a minimal commit that makes this one single test fail, and no others!
 3. Submit your commit as a diff using `git show <commit hash>`

+- You do NOT need to run the [unit tests](https://github.com/bitcoin/bitcoin/blob/master/src/test/README.md) or the extended tests (`test_runner --extended`) for this exercise.

 ## Example

 Target test: `test/functional/feature_abortnode.py`